BlockstreamResearch/bip-frost-dkg/README.md

 ### SimplPedPop

-TODO For each DKG, add a function that implements an entire protocol run (for one party) by calling the existing functions.
-This will involve adding a network abstraction (i.e., "send()" and "receive()" functions).
-Once we have a network abstraction, we can cleanly "implement" (in pseudocode) Eq protocols as functions and call them from DKGs.

 We specify the SimplPedPop scheme as described in [Practical Schnorr Threshold Signatures Without the Algebraic Group Model, section 4](https://eprint.iacr.org/2023/899.pdf) with the following minor modifications: